jaymzh/v6-gw-scripts/README.md

 # v6-gw-scripts

 These are scripts to helpe people setup a v6 gateway on ISPs who hand out a v6 block.
 They have only been tested with Comcast.
-See https://www.phildev.net/phil/blog/?p=308 for all the gorey details.
+See https://www.phildev.net/phil/blog/?p=308 for all the gory details.

 ## Setup